BhavnoorSaroya/httphacks-website/README.md

+# HTTP hacks website
-# React + TypeScript + Vite
+Built with React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+UI is done using https://www.retroui.dev/ and Tailwind css The entire project is developed and built using Bunjs runtime Please not that the entire site was built in just a few hours, please Open a PR if you see something that needs to be corrected.

 ## React Compiler